fau-is/IntroCS/Anagrams/README.md

 ## Libraries
-Note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as fgets()!.
+Note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the standard libraries such as scanf().
+Remember that when prompting for input you need to use a printf() function without a newline character for each input.
 You find functions that will help you with this task in the *ctype.h* library.
 Other than that all the libraries you need are included in the header already.